Teque5/AdventOfCode/README.md

 ## 2023

 Going with rust again, hope I can make it all the way!
+This year I am dynamically getting the input from the AoC servers, so we'll need to `export AOC_SESSION=D34DBEEF` before using.
+Google how to retrieve `AOC_SESSION`.

 ## 2022